Parth1407/hostelbookingsystem/README.md

   - Male users see: B1, B2, B3
   - Female users see: G1, G2, G3
   - Access is strictly enforced - attempting to access wrong gender blocks results in error
+- **Multi-Occupancy Rooms**: Multiple users can book the same room if it has available capacity
+  - If a room has capacity 2, two different users can book it
+  - If a room has capacity 4, up to four users can share it
+  - Occupancy is displayed as "current/capacity" (e.g., "2/4")
-- **One Room Per User**: Users can only book one room at a time
+- **One Room Per User**: Users can only book one room at a time (but can share that room with others)
 - **Booking Confirmation**: All bookings require confirmation before finalizing
 - **Booking Cancellation**: Users can cancel their bookings at any time
 - **Room Switching**: Users can switch rooms, which automatically cancels the old booking
-- **Booking Status**: Booked rooms are clearly marked and cannot be booked again
-- **Full Name Display**: When a room is booked, it shows "This room is already booked by another student named [Full Name]"
+- **Room Status**:
+  - **Available**: Room has no occupants
+  - **Partially Booked**: Room has some occupants but spots are still available
+  - **Full**: Room is at capacity and cannot accept more bookings
+- **Occupant Display**: Shows all current occupants with their full names when viewing room details
 - **Responsive Design**: All pages are mobile-friendly and responsive
 - **No JavaScript Required**: Pure HTML/CSS implementation for MVP